feathers-nuxt/docs/src/guide/architecture.md

 The instance is available within **Vue** components as **this.$store.app.api** and within **Vuex** store modules as **this.app.api** to provide access to backend **services**.

-> Tip Ensure that you first declare every service you intend to use in **api/feathers.js**
+> Ensure that you first declare every service you intend to use in **api/feathers.js**

 When rendering is done server-side, **feathers-client**is never initialized.
 Instead, **feathers** server instance will be availed as stated above.